RocketMap/RocketMap/docs/extras/mysql.md

      If you're trying to start a fresh database you'll need to execute `DROP DATABASE rocketmapdb`, and then run `CREATE DATABASE rocketgomapdb`.
 If you want to keep the rocketmapdb but start a new one, change the name.
 6. Congratulations, your database is now setup and ready to be used.

 ## IV.
-Setting up the Config.ini file & Editing utils.py
+Setting up the Config.ini file
 ### Config.ini
 1. Open file explorer to where you've extracted your develop branch of RocketMap
 2. Navigate to the "config" folder.